linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 8/Week 8 Bringing International Risks into the Valuation Process.md

  ![500](59a5cdde570496e52356d71b4964966a.png)

 - $r_AVG$ = Average implied cost of equity for firms in this country from 1992 to 2001 based on local prices and local analyst forecasts
-- Note that these rates are the total cost of equity, not spreads over [[War Economies and Hyperinflation|inflation]] or risk‐free rates.
+- Note that these rates are the total cost of equity, not spreads over [inflation](../../../International%20Finance/Bridgewater/Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md) or risk‐free rates.
 We will come back to this below.

 ## WHAT EXPLAINS THESE DIFFERENCES IN COST OF CAPITAL?
  - Differences in business risks (e.g., industry)
 	‒ Typically captured in beta
- - Differences in [[War Economies and Hyperinflation|inflation]] or risk‐free rate (country level)
+ - Differences in [inflation](../../../International%20Finance/Bridgewater/Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md) or risk‐free rate (country level)
  - Differences in:
 	‒ Securities and transparency regulation
 	‒ Rule of law and legal enforcement